rodalton/Go-STT-Go/README.md

 ## Environment Setup
 To setup your environment, you first need to install a Go distribution.
 The appropriate distribution for your platform can be found here https://golang.org/doc/install

+Once the installation of Go is complete, you can go ahead and install the Watson SDK for Go following the instructions in the next step.

 ## Install the Watson SDK for Go
 Instructions on how to install the Go SDK package for Watson can be found here https://github.com/watson-developer-cloud/go-sdk

+Once you've installed the Watson SDK for Go, let's take a look at the exammples available with this repository.

 ## Using the Go-STT-Go examples
+To use the examples made available in this repository, follow the steps below.

 1. Clone the source code from this repository using the folliwing command `git clone https://github.com/rodalton/Go-STT-Go.git`